 Introductory course information

-Award: Pearson BTEC Higher National Diploma Art and Design (Graphic Design)
+Award: Pearson BTEC Higher National Certificate Art and Design (Graphic Design) FOR TATTOO ARTISTS RQF

 Awarding body: Pearson

 Location of study: Kingston College Creative Industries Centre

 Course duration: 1 years (full-time)

 Academic year dates: September 2020 until July 2021